Myelin

 Myelin (/ˈmaɪ.əlɪn/ MY-ə-lin) is a lipid-rich material that in most vertebrates surrounds the axons of neurons to insulate them and increase the rate at which electrical impulses (called action potentials) pass along the axon.
 The myelinated axon can be likened to an electrical wire (the axon) with insulating material (myelin) around it.
 However, unlike the plastic covering on an electrical wire, myelin does not form a single long sheath over the entire length of the axon.
 Myelin ensheaths part of an axon known as an internodal segment, in multiple myelin layers of a tightly regulated internodal length.

 The ensheathed segments are separated at regular short unmyelinated intervals, called nodes of Ranvier.
 Each node of Ranvier is around one micrometre long.
 Nodes of Ranvier enable a much faster rate of conduction known as saltatory conduction where the action potential recharges at each node to jump over to the next node, and so on until it reaches the axon terminal.
 At the terminal the action potential provokes the release of neurotransmitters across the synapse, which bind to receptors on the post-synaptic cell such as another neuron, myocyte or secretory cell.

 Myelin is made by specialized non-neuronal glial cells, that provide insulation, and nutritional and homeostatic support, along the length of the axon.
 In the central nervous system, myelination is formed by glial cells called oligodendrocytes, each of which sends out cellular extensions known as foot processes to myelinate multiple nearby axons.
 In the peripheral nervous system, myelin is formed by Schwann cells, which myelinate only a section of an axon.
-In the CNS, axons carry electrical signals from one nerve cell body to another.
+In the central nervous system (CNS), axons carry electrical signals from one nerve cell body to another.

 The "insulating" function for myelin is essential for efficient motor function (i.e. movement such as walking), sensory function (e.g. sight, hearing, smell, the feeling of touch or pain) and cognition (e.g. acquiring and recalling knowledge), as demonstrated by the consequence of disorders that affect myelination, such as the genetically determined leukodystrophies; the acquired inflammatory demyelinating disease, multiple sclerosis; and the inflammatory demyelinating peripheral neuropathies.
 Due to its high prevalence, multiple sclerosis, which specifically affects the central nervous system, is the best known demyelinating disorder.

 History

-Myelin was first described as white matter fibres in 1717 by Vesalius, and first named as myelin by Rudolf Virchow in 1854.
+Myelin was first described as white matter fibres in the 16th century by Vesalius, but the word myelin was coined by Rudolf Virchow in 1854.
+The term comes from the Greek word myelos, meaning bone marrow, due to the similar color and texture.
 Over a century later, following the development of electron microscopy, its glial cell origin, and its ultrastructure became apparent.